Tuscany Walking Tours - Guided Walking Holidays in Italy

 Join us on this lovely guided walking and general exploration tour of Tuscany’s more remote and unknown beautiful scenery and wildlife, culture and history.
 As well as visiting a couple of well-known Tuscan gems, we will tour artisan vineyards and farms, producing outstanding wines, olive oil and salami’s, etc.

-This will be our 17th year in Southern Tuscany and we really do know the area well – we get off the beaten path visiting charming small towns and villages, the fascinating Etruscan and Roman ruins, local farmers and the beautiful and bountiful nature and wildlife of this region.
+We have been running Tuscan tours since 2001 and so we really do know the area well – we get off the beaten path visiting charming small towns and villages, the fascinating Etruscan and Roman ruins, local farmers and the beautiful and bountiful nature and wildlife of this region.
 Not so many visitors achieve this… so you will see and experience an un-spoilt and authentic Tuscany.

 Our Southern Toscana (Tuscany) guided walking tour starts on the West Coast of Central Italy, in the southern part of Toscana, in the beautiful “La Maremma” Mediterranean coast, then going on to the stunning Val d’Orcia region and as far north as the lovely renaissance city of Siena, before heading back south a little into the Etruscan Tufa district.